BrickMMO/wic/index.markdown

 #### Attendance

-During the Winter 2023 semester (before WIC) the acerage attendance in the **Workshops in Web Development** course was 58%.
+During the Winter 2023 semester (before WIC) the average attendance in the **Workshops in Web Development** course was 58%.
 However, in the Fall 2023 semester, the average attendance was 91%.

 ![Student Attendance](images/attendance-chart.png)